British Sociological Association: Founding and early years

 The British Sociological Association initially grew out of activities at the London School of Economics, which had produced the first posts in sociology in the United Kingdom in 1907 and become a significant hub of activity.

 On May 16, 1951, The Times newspaper published a letter which announced the founding of the British Sociological Association.
 The signatories to this letter wrote that:

 "The scope of the association has deliberately been made very wide, in order to bring together all those who are interested in the sociological aspects of their own special subjects.
 It is intended to cover in this way, not only contemporary, historical, and comparative studies of social structure in the widest sense, but also social philosophy, psychology, and biology, human geography, and such special fields as demography and criminology.
 The association plans to bring representatives of these various fields together in periodic national conferences and also in regular local meetings in London and the provinces".

 The signatories to this first letter announcing the founding of the association were: Alexander Carr-Saunders, David Glass, V. Gordon Childe, Raymond Firth, M. Fortes, Morris Ginsberg, T. H. Marshall, T. H. Pear, W. J. H. Sprott, T. S. Simey, Richard Titmuss, Barbara Wootton, and R. J Goodman.

 The London School of Economics allocated office space to the running of the British Sociological Association in addition to secretarial support.
 In these early years, the British Sociological Association received funding from the Nuffield Foundation.

 By the end of 1951, the British Sociological Association had a membership of approximately 500 - with just 35% employed in universities.
 Early membership primarily reflected the organisation's anchoring in London, with 60% of the 1958 membership based in London.
 Early on, the executive frequently involved members from allied-disciplines such as social anthropology.
 For example, John Barnes, J. C. Mitchell, Peter Worsley each began their careers as anthropologists and all went on to hold positions as BSA president or be the holder of a major chair.
 In Craig Calhoun's opinion, this reflected an inversion of the contemporaneous US dynamic where anthropology departments were "under the domination of larger, more powerful sociology departments".

 During the mid-century period, the association's approach to sociology was entangled with the development of the welfare state - many of the BSA's early members were actively involved as advisors during the growth of the welfare state.

-The British Sociological Association held its first conference at Queen Elizabeth College (then part of the University of London) from 27—29 March 1953.
+The British Sociological Association held its first conference at Queen Elizabeth College (then part of the University of London) from 27 to 29 March 1953.
 The theme of this first conference was 'Social Policy and the Social Sciences'.
 It was attended by 233 people, of whom 125 were association members.
 The Scottish branch of the British Sociological Association held its first working conference in Edinburgh in February 1955.
 The conference was chaired by Edinburgh University's Kenneth Little.